Compute Service

 Access the Horizon Dashboard

-Many day-to-day operations (such as creating instances, configuring networks, and assigning floating IPs) are performed in the OpenStack Horizon Dashboard.
+Many day-to-day operations (such as creating instances, configuring networks, and assigning floating IPs) can be performed in OpenStack's Horizon Dashboard.

 You can access the Horizon Dashboard: